petertwigg/petertwigg.github.io/sessions.md

 The methods I use are not band-aid solutions.
 They are designed to help people know themselves deeply, to get in touch with their own essence and also to get to the core of issues that block them.
 I use meditative and awareness techniques that take clients beyond the ordinary "chatty" mind and allow the core of emotional issues to be worked out safely.
 When made conscious, issues can be transformed, resulting in increased awareness, changes to deeply held psychological patterns, better functioning in daily life and health and an increased sense of enjoyment, fullness and Self.

 Working at the source does not mean living in the past.
-It means working on things held in consciousness that block you from being more of your Self here and now.
+It means working on things held in your consciousness that block you from being more of your self here and now.

 #### Working with Your Potential

-Human beings have much more potential than is visible at the surface.
-The style of work practiced by myself involves processes that are designed to put clients in touch with inner aspects of themselves.
+Human beings have much more potential than they realise.
+The style of work I practice involves processes that are designed to put clients in touch with inner aspects of themselves.
 Clients experience parts of themselves that are more joyful, awake and knowing, aspects that have an innate self-healing capacity, and that can help clients move beyond mental and emotional limitations that hold them back in life.
 These inner aspects of human consciousness are not abstract qualities but have a direct relation to who people are and what they are able achieve in their daily lives.

 Part of my work is to help clients to recognise their true nature and from there, an unravelling and ownership of their very being can begin to take place.